akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation Guides/ParOptBeam.md

 ![CloneOutput](../../../../../images/WindEngineering/CloneOutput.png)

 ## 3. Test ParOptBeam
 Open the folder where you have cloned the repositories in Visual Studio Code.
 There, you will find two files (“run_generic_models.py” and “run_generic_models_from_python.py”).
-You can whether everything works correctly by opening a terminal in VS Code and running them with the following command:
+You can check whether everything works correctly by opening a terminal in VS Code and running them with the following command:
 ```shell
 $ python run_generic_models.py
 ```